rudasn/grunt-jekyll-ghpages/README.md

 npm install grunt-jekyll-ghpages --save-dev
 ```

+### Gruntfile.js

+This plugin provides a set of tasks based on other grunt plugins so all you have to do is make sure you extend your grunt configuration to include these tasks.

-Once the plugin has been installed **update your gruntfile** to something like this:
+Once the plugin has been installed **update your gruntfile** to something like this.

 ```js
 var extend = require('extend'),